History of Portland, Oregon: Founding

 Portland existed in the shadow of Oregon City, the territorial capital 12 mi upstream at Willamette Falls.
-However, Portland's location at the Willamette's confluence with the Columbia River, accessible to deep-draft vessels, gave it a key advantage over the older peer.
+However, Portland's location at the Willamette's confluence with the Columbia River, accessible to deep-draft vessels, gave it a key advantage over the older pier.
 It also triumphed over early rivals such as Milwaukie and Linnton.
 In its first census in 1850, the city's population was 821 and, like many frontier towns, was predominantly male, with 653 male whites, 164 female whites and four "free colored" individuals.
 It was already the largest settlement in the Pacific Northwest, and while it could boast about its trading houses, hotels and even a newspaper—the Weekly Oregonian—it was still very much a frontier village, derided by outsiders as "Stumptown" and "Mudtown."
-It was a place where "stumps from fallen firs lay scattered dangerously about Front and First Streets … humans and animals, carts and wagons slogged through a sludge of mud and water … sidewalks often disappeared during spring floods."
+It was a place where "stumps from fallen firs lay scattered dangerously about Front and First Streets ... humans and animals, carts and wagons slogged through a sludge of mud and water ... sidewalks often disappeared during spring floods."

+In 1850, construction of a multi-purpose "school and meeting house" was completed, a building which served as a church, schoolhouse, courthouse, and place for public meetings.
+This was Portland's first schoolhouse; by 1873 Portland boasted "twenty public and private schools and academies of a high order, and nearly the same number of churches."

 The first firefighting service was established in the early 1850s, with the volunteer Pioneer Fire Engine Company.
 In 1854, the city council voted to form the Portland Fire Department, and following an 1857 reorganization it encompassed three engine companies and 157 volunteer firemen.

 Late 19th century

 A major fire swept through downtown in August 1873, destroying 20 blocks along the west side of the Willamette between Yamhill and Morrison.
 The fire caused $1.3 million in damage.
 In 1889, The Oregonian called Portland "the most filthy city in the Northern States", due to the unsanitary sewers and gutters.
 The West Shore reported "The new sidewalks put down this year are a disgrace to a Russian village."

-The first Morrison Street Bridge opened in 1887 and was the first bridge across the Willamette River in Portland.

-Portland was the major port in the Pacific Northwest for much of the 19th century, until the 1890s, when direct railroad access between the deepwater harbor in Seattle and points east, by way of Stampede Pass, was built.
+The first Morrison Street Bridge opened in 1887 and was the first bridge across the Willamette River in Portland.Portland was the major port in the Pacific Northwest for much of the 19th century, until the 1890s, when direct railroad access between the deepwater harbor in Seattle and points east, by way of Stampede Pass, was built.
 Goods could then be transported from the northwest coast to inland cities without the need to navigate the dangerous bar at the mouth of the Columbia River.

 The city merged with Albina and East Portland in 1891.
 This made Portland the 41st largest city in the country, with approximately 70,000 residents.
 This merger was followed by the annexation of the neighboring city of Sellwood in 1893.

+In 1894, the Columbia River saw one of its worst-ever floods, reaching a high-water mark of 33.5 feet in Portland.